qmk/qmk_firmware/docs/feature_audio.md

 To activate this feature, add `AUDIO_ENABLE = yes` to your `rules.mk`.

 ## AVR based boards
-Up to two simultaneous tones can be rendered. with one speaker driven by timer 1 and another driven by timer 3.
+On Atmega32U4 based boards, up to two simultaneous tones can be rendered, with one speaker driven by timer 1 and another driven by timer 3.
 The following pins can be configured as audio outputs in `config.h`:

 for the primary speaker, with Timer 3, pick ONE these pins:
 `#define AUDIO_PIN_C4`